-C. EVA
+C. EVA Acknowledgement Protocol

-Figure 7 shows EVA's throughput for various configurations.
-We performed our measurements on a single machine to eliminate external noise.
+Figure 7 shows EVA's throughput and packet loss for various configurations.
 EVA's main configurable parameters are the number of payload bytes per UDP packet (block size) and the number of blocks per acknowledgement window (blocks per window).
-We observed a noticeably low throughput for some configurations of EVA.
-From the figure it can be observed that the entire column of 256 blocks per window shows subpar throughput when encryption is disabled.
-Notice how there is a positive correlation between throughput and both block size and blocks per window, save for the last two columns of no encryption.
+The figures on the left show throughput and corresponding packet loss of different combinations of these parameters.
+There is a positive correlation between throughput and both block size and blocks per window, save for the last two measurements of No encryption.
+From the figures it can also be observed that all measurements of 256 blocks per window show subpar throughput when encryption is disabled.